adsweet/Phylogenetics_Lab/Lab8/README.md

 ### Trimming genomic data

 After getting your raw FASTQ files, you generally want to trim the reads to remove adapters added for the sequencing process (and thus do not represent actual sequence from your organism) and remove bases that might have particularly low quality.
-There are several programs for trimming FASTQ files, but we will use Trimmomatic.
+There are several programs for trimming FASTQ files[^5], but we will use `[fastp](https://github.com/OpenGene/fastp)`.

+[^5]: Some other popular trimming software are [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) and [BBDuk](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/) from the BBTools suite of software.

-Run the following command to use [fastp](https://github.com/OpenGene/fastp):
+Run the following command to use fastp:

 ```
 fastp --in1 Ibidoecus_1.fastq --in2 Ibidoecus_2.fastq --out1 Ibidoecus_1P.fastq --out2 Ibidoecus_2P.fastq --adapter_fasta TruSeq2-PE.fa --cut_front --cut_tail --length_required 75 --dedup